Blatko1/awesome-msdf/README.md

 All contributions, such as fixing grammar, adding new sources and improving shader code, are welcome.

-If you have questions about the topic feel free to post them in the [discussions section](https://github.com/Blatko1/awesome-msdf/discussions).
+If you have questions about the topic, feel free to post them in the [discussions section](https://github.com/Blatko1/awesome-msdf/discussions).